sakshamsahore2811/sakshamsahore2811/README.md

 <h1 align="center">Hi 👋, I'm Saksham !</h1>
 <h3 align="center">A passionate Data Science/ML enthusiast with a background of a Frontend Developer.
-I am currently a 3rd year undergrad at Jaypee University of Information Technology.</h3>
+I am currently final year undergrad at Jaypee University of Information Technology.</h3>

 - 🔭 I’m currently working on **integrating my placement predciton model onto a website using angularJS.**